 I may not be able to cover all of the music that lands on my desk, but I surely enjoy and love it all.
-Here’s a gorgeous selection for your Sunday listening, courtesy of Peter van Cooten, that has also graced my ears in the last few months.
+Here’s a gorgeous selection for your Sunday listening, courtesy of Peter van Cooten, which has also graced my ears in the last few months.
 I was hoping to write all about it in the short days to come, but the time seems to just run away as the music piles up.
 Thankfully, Peter has come to the rescue, sharing with you all this music and words.
 Enjoy!

 Music for Mourning